 The following should be included with the application:

-- Curriculum Vitae, including all post-secondary musical education; awards, grants and recognition; and professional engagements, past and future.
+- Curriculum Vitae, including any/all post-secondary musical education; awards, grants and recognition; and professional engagements, past and future.

-- Three typed references from professional musicians or teachers, one of whom must be a coach or conductor in a major American musical venue.
+- Two (recent, within the past year) typed references from professional musicians or teachers, one of whom must be a coach or conductor in a major American musical venue (Only one new reference is required if you’ve previously received a Career Assistance Award).

-- A written statement proposing use of The Solti Foundation U.S. funds toward development as a conductor.
+- A typed proposal describing use of The Solti Foundation U.S. funds toward development as a conductor.
+Please use bullet points and do not duplicate material from the curriculum vitae.

 - A photocopy of your current U.S. passport or document showing permanent resident status in the U.S.